‘Fake heiress,’ center of Netflix series released to house arrest as deportation fight continues

 U.S. Immigration and Customs Enforcement confirmed her release.
 Sorokin, 31, is fighting deportation to Germany.

-She was convicted in 2019 of conning $275,000 from banks, hotels and swank New Yorkers to finance her deluxe lifestyle.
+She was convicted in 2019 of conning $275,000 from banks, hotels, and swanking New Yorkers to finance her deluxe lifestyle.

 Using the name Anna Delvey, she passed herself off as the daughter of a German diplomat, or an oil baron, and lied about having a $67 million (68 million euro) bankroll overseas to create the impression that she could cover her debts, prosecutors said.